For many people in the Western world, the number 13 has a bad reputation.

 The following explains the myth behind the unlucky number 13 and why some hotels avoid using it on their properties.

 The Origins of Unlucky 13

-Also, in the past, buildings never went higher than the 12th floor because there was a belief that tall buildings created ominous shadows and lower property values in the area.
-Thus, the number thirteen became even more of a no-no for taller residential buildings and other towers, so now many hotels skip this one floor.
+In the industrial era, buildings never went higher than the 12th floor because builders believed that tall buildings created ominous shadows and lowered property values in the area.

-There’s even a quote by J.W.
-Bill Marriott Jr., a famous hotel chairman, where he said the first thing he learned in the hotel business was not to go to the 13th floor.
+Additionally, the famous hotelier J.W.
+Bill Marriott Jr. was quoted as saying the first thing he learned in the hotel business was not to go to the 13th floor.